aitor72/PetSharing/README.md

   registered users.
 This could be a “who to follow” page showing a list of registered users or they can find users from the global timeline of popular tweets.
 You can also implement a search mechanism for this.
-- [ ] You should create a view where all the followed users are listed in order to access their public personal page or unfollow them.
-(FALTA PODER ACCEDIR AL SEU PERFIL)
+- [x] You should create a view where all the followed users are listed in order to access their public personal page or unfollow them.